manifold-systems/manifold/manifold-core-parent/manifold/README.md

 and the JavaScript manifold ([manifold-js](https://github.com/manifold-systems/manifold/tree/master/manifold-deps-parent/manifold-js)).
 These serve as decent reference implementations for wrapping parsers and binding to existing languages.

->Note with Java 9+ with named modules you register a service provider in your `module-info.java` file using the `provides` keyword:
+>Note, with Java 9+ with named modules you register a service provider in your `module-info.java` file using the `provides` keyword:
 >```java
 >provides manifold.api.type.ITypeManifold with com.abc.MyTypeManifold